Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

     In this step you have learned:

-    1. How to
+    1. How to create a Nextflow pipeline
-    2. How to
+    2. How to run a Nextflow pipeline
-    3. How to
+    3. How to view log files create by Nextflow